microsoft/terraform-provider-azuredevops/website/docs/r/workitemtrackingprocess_control.html.markdown

 * `watermark` - (Optional) Watermark text for the textbox.

-* `inherited` - (Optional) A value indicating whether this layout node has been inherited from a parent layout.

-* `overridden` - (Optional) A value indicating whether this layout node has been overridden by a child layout.

 * `is_contribution` - (Optional) A value indicating if the control is a contribution (extension) control.
 Default: `false`

 * `contribution` - (Optional) Contribution configuration for extension controls.
 A `contribution` block as defined below.